eva-ics/evapanel/README.md

 * display control remote functions require *xrandr* and *xbacklight*

-* if installing on another system, which has not been used for building, install the following system packages (the minor versions may differ):
+* if installing on another system, which had not been used for building, install the following system packages (the minor versions may differ):

 ```